top of page

 The TRUST crisis, coupled with the need to be more PURPOSEFUL, sustainable and equitable are working together to change what we expect, and need, from our workplace leaders.

 Let’s add another shift witnessed in the last few decades.
-In 1998, Dr Martin Seligman introduced the world to Positive Psychology and around the same time (1995), Daniel Goleman wrote published with EQ matters more than IQ.
+In 1998, Dr Martin Seligman introduced the world to Positive Psychology and around the same time (1995), Daniel Goleman wrote and published why EQ matters more than IQ.
 Over the decades, research continues to weigh in on the benefits of emotional intelligence and positive psychology.

 concepts, frameworks, ideas and theories have been infiltrating our workplaces shifting HOW leaders lead.